Skip to Content

 Instructions

 • Heat a frying pan or large pot with a bit of cooking oil over medium high heat.
-Add the ground beef and break apart with a spatula.
+Add 1 lb lean ground beef and break apart with a spatula.
 Cook until ground beef has browned.
 Add to a plate and set aside.
 Use a paper towel and spatula to swish around and absorb excess grease from the pan.

-• Add the chopped onion, minced garlic and celery to the pan with 1 Tbsp more of cooking oil.
+• Add 1 cup chopped yellow onion, 2 minced garlic cloves and 2 chopped celery stalks to the pan with 1 Tbsp more of cooking oil.
 Cook until the vegetables have softened.

-• Add back in the cooked ground beef along with ketchup (or tomato sauce), brown sugar, worcestershire sauce, and yellow mustard.
+• Add back in the cooked ground beef along with ¾ cup ketchup (or tomato sauce), 1 Tbsp brown sugar, 1 tsp worcestershire sauce, and 2 tsp yellow mustard.
 Cook for 5-10 minutes, until the mixture has thickened.

 • Serve with toasted hamburger buns (see notes) and enjoy!